marc-feldmann/HousePricePrediction/notebooks/Ames_MFeldmann_markdown.md

 ## 5. Model Recommendation

-Assignment: “Make a final recommendation about your preferred model.”

-I recommend to use the linear regression model for the prediction of housing sales prices in Ames, IA, for three main reasons:
+Finally, we make a recommendation about the preferred model.
+We recommend to use the linear regression model for the prediction of housing sales prices in Ames, IA, for three main reasons:

 1. It produces the lowest MSE of all compared models.